HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 T: Time-bound

-Human Resources may have formerly been synonymous with paperwork, policies, and handbooks, but in actuality, it carries even more weight—with a focus on culture, safety, inclusivity, and growth.
+Human Resources may have formerly been synonymous with paperwork, policies, and handbooks, but it carries even more weight today, with a focus on culture, safety, inclusivity, and employee growth.

-This leaves room for creativity and, dare we say, fun when it comes to planning next quarter’s HR goals.
-But it also means that you must invest even more effort and careful consideration into setting intentional goals that will have a clear and measurable effect on the employee’s work experience.
+So, when planning next quarter’s HR goals, you must invest great effort and careful consideration into setting intentional goals that will have a clear and measurable effect on the employee’s work experience.

 HR goals should also directly align with your company’s founding principles, promote a healthy work environment, and be created with your people in mind!